By DAVID CORREIA

 Some reports suggest Casaus was travelling in excess of 70 miles per hour when he entered the intersection.
 The Bernalillo County Sheriff’s department is now investigating the accident after Casaus’s initial statements at the scene proved inconsistent with subsequent evidence.

 Eye-witness reports confirm that Casaus was using his flashers, but not his siren, as he initially claimed.
-In addition, Casaus entered against the right light without first clearing the intersection (done by using lights and sirens and reducing speed) in an apparent violation of department policy.
+In addition, Casaus entered against the red light without first clearing the intersection (officers are required to use lights and sirens and reduce speed when entering an intersection against a red light) in an apparent violation of department policy.

 Also his claim that he was in pursuit of a DWI suspect now appears shaky.
 According to police logs, Casaus did not report spotting a DWI suspect, engaging in pursuit, or even activating his emergency equipment.

-The Bernalillo County Sheriff is tight-lipped on the investigation of Casaus, who has been placed on desk duty during the investigation.
+The Bernalillo County Sheriff is tight-lipped on the investigation.
+Casaus has been placed on desk duty during the investigation.

 Commenting on a KRQE.com article on the discrepancies in Casaus’s story, Lindsay Browder wrote “I am truly amazed on how twisted this story has become.
 You can make up whatever you wish but may I remind everyone what matters here.
 We lost something that will never be replaced, my sister and best friend Ashley.”